Learn how to grow mung bean sprouts in a jar. First, prepare the materials needed, like a sprouting jar that filters the water and the beans.

 Add more water and soak the mung beans for approximately 12 hours.

 There is no need to shade your seeds.
-If it’s winter or in a region with cold temperatures, try soaking the seeds in warm water to around 40 degrees.
+Try soaking the seeds in warm water to around 40°F in winter or in a region with cold temperatures.

 A lower container is filled with the right amount of water to soak ½ the height of Mung bean seeds.

-Do not soak the whole seed thoroughly, or else the seeds could quickly rot.
+Do not soak the whole seed thoroughly; the seeds could quickly rot.

-The resulting bean sprouts from seeds stacked together will be uneven and won’t grow too long.
+The resulting bean sprouts from stacked seeds will be uneven and won't grow long.
 It adversely affects the quality of the mung bean sprouts.

 Why use a double-layer vegetable basket to sprout beans?